Quantcast

 Print Friendly and PDF

-Slow Food is a worldwide movement that celebrates the pleasure of fresh, local food and traditional cooking.
-Promoted as an alternative to fast food, it strives to preserve traditional and regional cuisine and encourages farming of plants and livestock that's more native.
+Slow Food is a worldwide movement celebrating the pleasure of fresh, local food and traditional cooking.
+Promoted as an alternative to fast food, it strives to preserve traditional and regional cuisine and encourages the farming of plants and livestock that are more native.

 thanksgiving-696164_640.jpg